-Our management is responsible for establishing and maintaining adequate internal control over financial reporting (as such term is defined in Rule 13a-15(f) or 15d-15(f) of the Securities and Exchange Act of 1934, as amended).
-Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the 1992 framework in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on that evaluation, management concluded that our internal control over financial reporting was effective as of June 30, 2014.
+Our management is responsible for establishing and maintaining adequate internal control over financial reporting (as such term is defined in Rule 13a- 15(f) or 15d-15(f) of the Exchange Act) for the Company.
+Under the supervision and with the participation of management, including our Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting based on the framework and criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013.
+Based on that evaluation, management concluded that our internal control over financial reporting was effective as of June 30, 2015.